 The honey guide bird will lead the badger right to the hive.
 When the badger finds the hive, it will dive in head first, using its strong claws to break open the hive and get to the honey.
 Its skin protects it from the sting of the angry bees and its claws allow it to break or dig through the obstacles until it reaches the honey.

-When the honey badger has had its fill, it will leave a portion of honeycomb for the honey guide bird - a thank-you for the guide and food for the bird.
+When the honey badger has had its fill, it will leave a portion of honeycomb for the honey guide bird - a thank-you and food for the guide.

 Just like the honey badger won't give up even with thousands of angry bees attacking it, you must have the courage to persevere even in tough times.

 But sometimes finding that courage can be difficult.
 Here are three things that may help you: